shiboliukul/shiboliukul.github.io/content/authors/admin/_index.md

     url: https://home.dartmouth.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include AI-Powered Electronics, Embedded System Design and Customized Biomedical Device.
+bio: My research interests include AI-Powered, Stretchable Electronics and Customized Biomedical Device.

 # Interests to show in About widget
 interests:
   - AI-Powered Electronics
-  - Embedded System Design
+  - Stretchable electronics
   - Customized Biomedical Device

 # Education to show in About widget